 Thank you again for your participation and contribution to the 2017 Verde Valley Forum.

-Comments from our local District Superintendents
+Comments from participating District Superintendents:

 “The best thing going on in education today is recognition that learning cannot be done in isolation, and that children have many needs that have gone unaddressed and which can impede learning.
 I think we are seeing a shift away from a strictly standards based, data driven approach to education, and a return to recognizing it is the whole child we serve.”
 Steve King, President, Verde Valley Forum for Public Affairs and Superintendent, Cottonwood-Oak Creek School District